AthiraThulasi/JavaLearningJournal/14_Methods/README.md

 ##  What is a Return Type ?

-**The return type tells us what the method will give back after execution.
+**The return type tells us what the method will give back after execution (the type).
 It is specified before the method name during definition.**

 Let's learn from examples!